frappe/erpnext_documentation/user/manual/en/accounts/articles/merging-accounts.md

 <!-- add-breadcrumbs -->
 # Merging Accounts

-For an account, if you have two records which are identical, and are meant for common purpose, you can merge them into one record.
+For an account, if you have two records that are identical, and are meant for a common purpose, you can merge them into one record.

 Following are steps to merge two accounts.